washingtonyachtclub/documents/WYC_Policies.md

 No Novice or Intermediate sailing.

 ### Exception for Keelboats
-The above sections of Article II regarding Sailing Hours, Docking Hours, and Hazardous Weather do not apply to the use of Keelboats.
+The Sailing Hours, Docking Hours, and Hazardous Weather rules do not apply to the use of Keelboats.
 However, the Executive Council or Officers may determine conditions or expected conditions in which Keelboats may not be used.

 ### Restrictions During Football Games
 Except in case of an emergency or with special permission from a Co-Commodore, no WYC activities or use of Club resources may take place at the WAC on home football game Husky Harbor days from the time that the boats are moved prior to the game until the official end of Husky Harbor (one hour after the end of the football game).